Shaza5/Diffinity/README.md

 public static void Main(string[] args)
 {
     // ...
 (Logger configuration)
+    // ... (environment variable validation and database connection checks at startup)

         var sw = new Stopwatch();
         sw.Start();
-    DbComparer.CompareProcs(
+        string procIndexPath = DbComparer.CompareProcs(
+            new DbServer(SourceDatabase, SourceConnectionString)
+            , new DbServer(DestinationDatabase, DestinationConnectionString)
+            , OutputFolder
+            , ComparerAction.DoNotApplyChanges  // Set to ApplyChanges to update the destination DB , DbObjectFilter.HideUnchanged      // Set to ShowUnchangedProcs for a full report );
+       string viewIndexPath = DbComparer.CompareViews(
-        new DbServer("Corewell", SourceConnectionString),
+           new DbServer(SourceDatabase, SourceConnectionString)
+           , new DbServer(DestinationDatabase, DestinationConnectionString)
+           , OutputFolder
+           , ComparerAction.DoNotApplyChanges  // Set to ApplyChanges to update the destination DB , DbObjectFilter.HideUnchanged      // Set to ShowUnchangedProcs for a full report );
+        string tableIndexpath = DbComparer.CompareTables(
-        new DbServer("CMH", DestinationConnectionString),
+         new DbServer(SourceDatabase, SourceConnectionString)
-        OutputFolder,
+         , new DbServer(DestinationDatabase, DestinationConnectionString)
+         , OutputFolder
-        ComparerAction.DoNotApplyChanges, // Set to ApplyChanges to update the destination DB ProcsFilter.HideUnchangedProcs    // Set to ShowUnchangedProcs for a full report );
+         , ComparerAction.DoNotApplyChanges   // Set to ApplyChanges to update the destination DB , DbObjectFilter.HideUnchanged       // Set to ShowUnchangedProcs for a full report );
+        HtmlReportWriter.WriteIndexSummary(SourceConnectionString,DestinationConnectionString,OutputFolder, procIndexPath, viewIndexPath, tableIndexpath);
         sw.Stop();
-    Console.WriteLine($"Elapsed time: {sw.ElapsedMilliseconds} ms");
+        Console.WriteLine($"Elapsed time: {sw} ms");
 }
 ```